tj-jayasekera/projects/README.md

 # 📊 My Data Portfolio

-Welcome to my analytics portfolio!
-This is a collection of projects spanning SQL analytics, business intelligence, and data modelling.
+Welcome to my analytics and AI portfolio!
+This is a collection of projects spanning machine learning, SQL analytics, business intelligence, and data modelling.

 ---